dstroma/datetimex-quickie/README.md

 will return objects already blessed into the correct class.
 See the EXPORTING section below for more information on that.

+Why have a "safe" way and a "dangerous" way?
+Because the whole point of this module is to save typing.

+        my $datetime = DateTime->quickie($arg);

+Is less typing than

+        my $datetime = DateTimeX::Quickie->new('DateTime' => $arg);

 # EXPORTING

+Important!
+This module is not a subclass of DateTime!

 By default this module exports the quickie() method to the DateTime package.
-You can specify that this module exports the method to a different namspace, and objects returned will be instances of the correct class:
+You can specify that this module exports to a different package, and objects returned will be instances of the appropriate class:

         use DateTimeX::Quickie (export_to => 'DateTime::Moonpig');
         DateTime::Moonpig->quickie(...); # returns DateTime::Moonpig object

-Or you can choose to not export anything:
+Or you can choose to not export anything.
+However, if you do this and call new(), you MUST specify what kind of object you want.

-        use DateTimeX::Quickie ();                       # export nothing
+        use DateTimeX::Quickie ();
-        DateTimeX::Quickie->quickie(...);                # returns DateTime object
-        DateTimeX::Quickie::quickie('My::DateTime', ...) # returns My::DateTime object
+        DateTimeX::Quickie->new('DateTime' => ...);

-Exporting to multiple different namespaces is best done by calling import
+Exporting to multiple different namespaces is best done by calling import directly or using the more semantic export\_to class method.
-directly:

         require DateTimeX::Quickie;
-        DateTimeX->import(export_to => 'My::DateTime::Class');
+        DateTimeX::Quickie->import(export_to => 'My::DateTime::Class');
-        DateTimeX->import(export_to => 'My::Other::DateTime::Class');
+        DateTimeX::Quickie->export_to('Another::DateTime::Class');

-Note that this module does NOT export anything to the caller's namespace.
-In other words the following will not work:
+This module does NOT export anything to the caller's namespace!

-        use DateTimeX::Create qw(create); # error
+        use DateTimeX::Quickie qw(quickie); # error

-        package My::Module {
+        package My::Module;
-                use DateTimeX::Create;
+        use DateTimeX::Quickie;
-                create(...)               # error
-        }
-        My::Module->create(...)           # error
+        quickie(...) # error

 # PUBLIC METHODS

-There is only one method intended for public consumption, which is the create() class method.
-It can be used with three different kinds of arguments.

-- create(list) OR create(arrayref)
+- quickie(list) OR quickie(arrayref)

     A list is interpreted as containing elements necessary to create a DateTime in descending order, in other words, year, month, day, hour, minute, second,